 ASC 740 clarifies the accounting for uncertainty in income taxes recognized in an entity's financial statements and provides guidance on the recognition, re-recognition, and measurement of benefits related to an entity's uncertain tax positions, if any.
-As such, the Foundation does not have a deferred tax asset on the statement of financial position, and there have been no related tax penalties or interest which would be classified as tax expense in the statement of activities.
-The Foundation is subject to income taxes in the United States and California on unrelated business income.
-The Foundation's federal returns are currently open under the statute of limitations for the year ended December 31, 2016 and for subsequent years, and the Foundation's California returns are open for the year ended December 31, 2015 and for subsequent years.
+As such, the Foundation does not have a deferred tax asset on the statement of financial position.
+The Foundation is subject to a federal tax of 1.39% on its net investment income.
+Tax expense in 2020 related to this was \$513,523 and a deferred tax expense of \$3,683,998 based on accumulated unrealized gains.
+The Foundation is also subject to federal and state income taxes on unrelated business income.
+The Foundation generates unrelated business income from some if its investments.
+Information needed to calculate the tax on those investments is not yet received but based on information to date and prior year activity any tax due will not be material to the financial statements.
+The Foundation's federal returns are currently open under the statute of limitations for the year ended December 31, 2017 and for subsequent years, and the Foundation's California returns are open for the year ended December 31, 2016 and for subsequent years.